kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/Shazam! Fury of the Gods.md

 # Shazam!
 Fury of the Gods

+## Overview

-**Overview:** Billy Batson and his foster siblings, who transform into superheroes by saying "Shazam!", are forced to get back into action and fight the Daughters of Atlas, who they must stop from using a weapon that could destroy the world.
+ Billy Batson and his foster siblings, who transform into superheroes by saying "Shazam!", are forced to get back into action and fight the Daughters of Atlas, who they must stop from using a weapon that could destroy the world.

+## Details

 **Release Date:** 2023-03-15

 **Genres:** Comedy, Action, Fantasy

-**Keywords:** superhero, end of the world, super power, aftercreditsstinger, duringcreditsstinger, dc extended universe (dceu), teenager

 **Popularity:** 466.437

 **Vote Average:** 6.7

-**Reviews:**

----
+**Keywords:** superhero, end of the world, super power, aftercreditsstinger, duringcreditsstinger, dc extended universe (dceu), teenager

+## Reviews

-**Author:** The Movie Mob
+**Review by** The Movie Mob

 **Rating:** 7.0